 Remove The Blades From The Saw

-To remove the blade, first, disconnect the power supply to avoid any accidental start-ups.
-Locate and loosen the nut holding the blade in place by turning it clockwise with a ring spanner.
+First, disconnect the power supply to remove the blade to avoid any accidental start-ups.
+Locate and loosen the nut holding the blade by turning it clockwise with a ring spanner.

-Once you have loosened the nut, use your gloved hands to carefully remove it along with any washers present.
+Once you have loosened the nut, use your gloves to remove it carefully and any washers present.

-Note that some models may require additional steps or tools to safely remove them.
+Some models may require additional steps or tools to remove them safely.
 Check your manufacturer’s instructions before proceeding further.

 Now Fix The Blades